 How many teams will there be?

 The number of teams is determined by the number of children who register.
-At U13 there is one Gold boys team and one Gold girls team.
+At U13 we anticipate two Boys Gold teams and two Girls Gold teams, just as there was at U12.
 The remainder of players will play in the Silver division (or Bronze).
-At U13 there are between 14 and 18 players on each team (as opposed to U12 where there are roughly 12 players per team).
+The number of players per team will be similar to U12, where there are roughly 12 players per team.

 Do the Spring assessments determine what team each player is on?